 Windscreens Café is located in the Hospital's foyer.
-The café provides take away service and is open from 6am - 6pm on weekdays, between 6am - 5pm on Saturday and 6.30am - 5.30pm Sunday.
-Also on Campus is Sunny's Café at Sydney Children's Hospital and Barker Street Canteen, Prince of Wales Hospital foyer.
+The café provides take away service and is open from 6.00am-6.00pm on weekdays, between 6.00am and 5.00pm on Saturday, and 6.30am-5.30pm on Sunday.
+Also on campus is Sunny's Café at Sydney Children's Hospital, and Barker Street Canteen, Prince of Wales Hospital foyer.